MingningShao/HelmDemo/README.md

 # HelmDemo
-Use helm to release a Kubernetes application.
+Use helm to release a Cloud Native application.